earth-system-radiation/rte-rrtmgp/doc/ford_site/rrtmgp-fortran-interface.md

 abstract class.
 The class is used to compute the spectrally-varying optical properties of the gaseous atmosphere given temperature, pressure, and gas concentrations.
-Each instance of the variable is ["loaded"](./type/ty_gas_optics_rrtmgp.html#boundprocedure-load) with data from netCDF files in the `rrtmgp/data` directory.
+Each instance of the variable is ["loaded"](./type/ty_gas_optics_rrtmgp.html#boundprocedure-load) with data from netCDF files in the `rrtmgp-data` directory.
 Depending on the data provided the variable can be used or radiation emitted by the atmosphere and surface ("longwave") of for for radiation emitted by the planet's star ("shortwave").